 Getting a tan in a tanning bed may be a bit more reliable since you can actually determine which beds to use and control the light intensity levels.
 Tanning intensifier and maximizer lotions can be used in a sunbed and do just about the same to help you tan faster and improve the overall look of your tan.

 Similarly, like sunbathing you don’t want to spend overly long periods of time in the sunbed.
-It’s better to split up your sessions throughout a couple of days until you see the tanning results you want.
+It’s better to split up your sessions over a couple of days until you see the tanning results you want.
 Unfortunately, unlike the sun, this may come at a hefty cost – salons aren’t cheap.
 It is especially taxing if you need a couple of sessions to reach a desirable skin shade and if maintaining your tan is a requirement of yours.

 Lower level beds use regular tanning lamps with UVB bulbs or a combination of UVB and UVA for the medium levels, which tend to give you a light tan gradually with every session and are likely to cause burns on your skin.